 Laryngeal mask airway for surfactant administration in neonates: a practical guide

-Non-invasive respiratory support has become a focus of clinical application for early management of preterm infants with respiratory distress syndrome (RDS)1-6.
+Non-invasive respiratory support has become a focus of clinical application for early management of preterm infants with respiratory distress distress syndrome (RDS)1-6.
 While non-invasive respiratory (NIV) support avoids the negative effects of intubation and ventilator-induced lung injury, failure of this mode of support is relatively frequent and primarily caused by surfactant deficiency7.
 Fortunately, surfactant can still be administered in a minimally invasive manner through a laryngeal mask airway (LMA), thereby gaining the benefits of surfactant while maintaining non-invasive respiratory support.

 The aim of this practical guide and video is to provide instruction for medical personnel on the indications, contraindications, necessary equipment, and LMA placement and surfactant administration technique.